Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Strategic Response by the Platform

-In our previous discussion, when sellers used algorithms to determine the prices and bids, both algorithmic prices and bids fell below competitive levels.
-This would impact the platform's revenue from both commission fees and ad revenue, potentially adversely affecting the platform's total profit.
+An important aspect not considered in previous work is that the platform can respond strategically to equilibrium prices and bids to maximize its own profits.
+Since the platform's revenue come from sale commissions and ad auctions, we consider two incentive-based mechanisms: adjusting the commission rate and adjusting the ad-auction reserve bids.

-In the online auction setting, search engines and platforms implement various auction designs to increase revenue.
-Strategies include raising auction reserve prices, limiting the number of sponsored spots, or adjusting auction formats \citep{decarolis2021mad,kobayashi2023dynamic}.
-However, in our setting, due to interactions with pricing competition and demand, the impact of sellers using algorithms on platforms' profits and the the best direction for the platform's strategic response are unclear.
-Instead, it depends on market parameters and the platform's objectives (whether the platforms only care about their own single-period payoffs or also about consumer surplus and sellers' profits to increase the long-term business growth).
+Unlike most of the research on ad auctions where adjusting auction reserve prices has a clear direction of impact, in our setting, due to interactions with pricing competition and demand, the best direction for the platform's strategic response are unclear.
+It depends on market parameters and the platform's objectives.

-In Sections \ref{subsec:commission_rate} and \ref{subsec:reserve_price}, we first consider the scenario where the platform's objective is to maximize its own profit, and we investigate two common incentive-based methods typically used by platforms: adjusting the commission rate (which impacts the commission revenues) or the reserve price (which impacts the ad auctions revenues).
-The platform's profit consists of commission fees and advertising revenue, and the platform's profit in a single period is

-We then consider the scenario where the platform's objective is long-term growth by maximizing a weighted average of its own profit, sellers' profit, and consumer surplus in Section \ref{subsec:total_surplus}.
+Appendices \ref{subsec:commission_rate} and \ref{subsec:reserve_price} consider the scenario where the platform's objective is to maximize its own single-period profit which is the sum of sales commissions and ad auction revenue.
+We also consider a scenario where the platform's objective is long-term growth by maximizing a weighted average of its own profit, sellers' profit, and consumer surplus in Web Appendix \ref{subsec:total_surplus}.